Scholarships for Plant Pathology

 Empire State Potato Growers, Inc.

-Undergraduate students who are New York State residents also studying agriculture (including plant pathology) in the State are invited to apply for a scholarship in the amount of $500.00 per year (renewable for up to four years in total).
+Undergraduate students who are New York State residents also studying agriculture (including plant pathology) in the State are invited to apply for a scholarship from the Empire State Potato Growers in the amount of $500.00 per year.
+The award is renewable for up to four years in total, provided the student keeps up their academics.

 Applicants must be full-time students.
 When selecting the scholarship recipient, the candidate’s academic achievement and leadership abilities will be taken into account.
 In order to receive funding in subsequent academic years, the recipient must maintain a GPA of at least 2.70.